hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ![]({{ site.baseurl }}/assets/2023/12/19/query1.png)

-We can observe that we are receiving the data without any issues!
-The schema of the current table is the one defined in the Databases section!
+We are receiving the data without any issues!
+Even the schema of the current table is the one defined in the Databases section!

 ## Pipelines (II)
 Okay, so far, we have ingested and queried our data, and everything is working quite well.
 Why don't we make it a little trickier?
 Let's complicate our pipeline.

 As a reminder, we have created two tables: `main` and `errs`.
 Now, we are going to save some data in the second one.
-We have been planning to gather information about the most errored users, intending to address their issues promptly, solve problems, and retain all clients.
+Gathering information about the most errored users could be useful when intending to address their issues promptly, solve problems, and retain all clients.
 To achieve this, we will split our data stream into two different parts: the one mentioned earlier that fills the `main` table and the one we are going to discuss here.
 To store the errors, we are going to aggregate the data, intending to have the most accurate information about the errors.

 To do so we will add a few more blocks to our pipeline.
 A new one has appeared, and that is: